 Devon Brubaker, A.A.E.AIRPORT DIRECTOR

-Devon Brubaker is originally from Lancaster County, PA and brings over 18 years of Airport Management experience to SWRA.
+Devon Brubaker is originally from Lancaster County, PA and began serving as Airport Director in May 2015.
+In total, Devon has over 19 years of Airport Management experience.
 He is an Accredited Airport Executive by the American Association of Airport Executives.
 He has a Bachelor of Science degree from University of Dubuque and a Master of Aeronautical Science degree from Embry-Riddle Aeronautical University.
-He joined Southwest Wyoming Regional Airport in May 2015.
 He was named the Wyoming Airports Coalition Airport Executive of the Year in 2017 and 2021.
 Devon is a graduate of the Leadership Wyoming Class of 2022.
 Devon serves the community and industry in several capacities beyond his duties to the Airport.
-He currently serves as the 1st Vice President of the NW Chapter of AAAE, Vice-President of the Wyoming Airports Coalition, President of the Ray Lovato Recycling Center, Chairman of the Sweetwater Economic Development Coalition, Vice-Chair of the AAAE Finance & Administration Committee, and Chair of the Wyoming Airports Coalition Legislative Affairs Committee.
+He currently serves as the President of the NW Chapter of AAAE, Vice-President of the Wyoming Airports Coalition, President of the Ray Lovato Recycling Center, Chairman of the Sweetwater Economic Development Coalition, Vice-Chair of the AAAE Finance & Administration Committee, and Chair of the Wyoming Airports Coalition Legislative Affairs Committee.

 Shannon Lucero, C.M.AIRPORT OPERATIONS & BUSINESS MANAGER